zotroneneis/zotroneneis.github.io/_posts/2018-07-23-blog-post-day-1.md

         if pet is not None:
             self.pet_name, self.pet_type = pet

-        self._owls = {
+        self._elms = {
-                'Study of Ancient Runes': False,
+                  'Broomstick Flying': False,
-                'Arithmancy': False,
+                  'Art': False,
-                'Astflynnomy': False,
+                  'Magical Theory': False,
-                'Care of Magical Creatures': False,
+                  'Foreign Magical Systems': False,
                   'Charms': False,
-                'Defence Against the Dark Arts': False,
+                  'Defence Against Dark Magic': False,
                   'Divination': False,
                   'Herbology': False,
                   'History of Magic': False,
-                'Muggle Studies': False,
                   'Potions': False,
                   'Transfiguration': False}

 cleon = Pupil(name='Cleon Bery',
               birthyear=1980,
               sex='male',
-              house='Griffindor',
+              house='House of Courage',
               start_year=1991,
-              pet=('Hedwig', 'owl'))
+              pet=('Cotton', 'owl'))
 ```

 In this new class we use the method ```super``` to call the ```init``` method of the parent class.
 Then, we add new attributes to the class.
 These attributes will be specific to object instances of the ```Pupil``` class.
 A pupil has more attributes than a simple Castle Kilmere member.
 For example, a pupil belongs to one of the Castle Kilmere houses and she/he started school in a specific year.
 Also, a pupil might own a pet.

-Furthermore, we added an attribute "owl".
+Furthermore, we added an attribute "elms".
 This attribute will be used later.
 It contains all the classes a pupil might take.
-When creating a new pupil, she/he won't have passed any OWL (Ordinary Wizarding Level) yet.
+When creating a new pupil, she/he won't have passed any ELM (Elementary Level of Magic) yet.
 But this might change!

 ## Instance and class attributes